 Officers will try to bribe you on entry, but will eventually give up and let you through.

-If you liked this post, please let your friends know and Pin It for later :o)
+If you liked this post, please let your friends know and click the picture below to Pin It for later :o)